willdavidson05/almanack/src/almanac/garden-circle/contributing.md

 Contributing code for the first time can be a daunting task.
 However, in our community, we strive to be as welcoming as possible to newcomers, while ensuring sustainable software development practices.

-The first thing to figure out is exactly what you’re going to contribute!
+The first thing to figure out is specifically what you’re going to contribute!
-We describe all future work as individual [github issues](https://github.com/software-gardening/almanac/issues).
+We describe all future work as individual [GitHub issues](https://github.com/software-gardening/almanac/issues).
 For first time contributors we have specifically labeled as [good first issue](https://github.com/software-gardening/almanac/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).

 If you want to contribute code that we haven’t already outlined, please start a discussion in a new issue before writing any code.